canjs/canjs/guides/getting-started-tutorial/models.md

   });
 ```

-We also have the ability to use the Deferred method, which allows us to chain
+We also have the ability to use `can.Deferred`, which allows us to chain
 callback functions off of each other.
 You can read more about this from the
 [jQuery API](https://api.jquery.com/category/deferred-object/).
 Using this
 method, we could write our `findAll` like this: